 Chocolate syrup was too heavy and sank.
 Nope to that one!
 Chocolate liqueur made the flavor muddy and obscured the strawberry.
 Remember the amazing strawberry syrup?
 No obscuring it, so nope to that one too!
 Creme de cacao kept the strawberry flavor bright and – in something that turned out to be very important – didn’t didn’t muddy up the color of the drink.
 I wanted a chocolate strawberry martini that was as pretty to look at as it was tasty to drink.

 One look and one sip of my strawberry syrup + creme de cacao + vodka cocktail and I was almost convinced.
 It was almost there.
 And then I had it!
 A dollop of cream to round out the drink was the last little bit that put it over the top.
-Now I finally had the romantic chocolate covered strawberry martini of my dreams.
+Now I finally had the romantic chocolate dipped strawberry martini of my dreams.
 And I hope it will be the martini of your dreams as well.

 – Happy Drinking, Annemarie